Chapter 11: virtio -- The Paravirtualized Device Model

 virtio is that contract, standardized.
-The OASIS virtio Committee Specification v1.2 CS01 (published 1 July 2022) defines the shared-memory ring format, the feature negotiation handshake, the two transports (MMIO and PCI), and the wire protocol for each device class.
-It is the interface that Firecracker, crosvm, Cloud Hypervisor, and QEMU all implement — which means a Linux guest compiled once can run on any of them without modification, because the driver it loads is the kernel's standard virtio driver, not a VMM-specific one.
+The OASIS virtio Committee Specification v1.2 CS01 defines the shared-memory ring formats, feature negotiation, MMIO, PCI, and channel-I/O transports, and the protocol for each device class.
+It is the interface that Firecracker, crosvm, Cloud Hypervisor, and QEMU all implement -- which means a Linux guest compiled once can run on any of them without modification, because the driver it loads is the kernel's standard virtio driver, not a VMM-specific one.

 The Virtqueue